Emmanuel Odafe

 Emmanuel Odafe (born 5 May 1992 in Delta state, Nigeria) is a Nigerian footballer.
 He currently plays for Plateau United FC, which competes in the Nigerian Professional Football League, the top division in Nigeria.
 He plays as a striker.
-A fast and skillful player able to operate at both flanks, Odafo can play as a point man as well; as a left and right side attacker.
+A fast and skillful player able to operate at both flanks, Odafo can also play as a point man, as a left and right side attacker.
 At Plateau United FC he mainly plays as an attacker in a 4-3-2 formation.

 Career

 He began his career in 2007 with his homeclub Emordi Youth Football Academy before leaving in 2008 to FC Ebedei in Ogun State.
-After one season, he moved in January 2009 to First Bank F.C. in Nigeria Premier League, he managed to convert 15 goals in 23 games played.
+After one season, he moved in January 2009 to First Bank F.C. in Nigeria Premier League, and managed to convert 15 goals in 23 games played.

 He had a short stay at Plateau United FC 2012-14 before moving to Iraqi Premier League club Kufa FC.